 The following was produced in partnership with our friends at Mattel, who are committed to making a meaningful difference in the lives of children around the world through play.

 Tis better to give than to receive.
-But, when it comes to toys for your kids, tis better to give stuff you want to play with.
+But, when it comes to kids toys, ’tis better to give stuff you want to play with.
 While the best you could’ve hoped for back in the day was “lifelike karate chop action,” your kid’s holiday wish list is loaded with virtual reality, vehicles, games they can code, gadgets they can build themselves, badass superhero gear, and even a dang electronic fart machine.
 It’s the stuff your childhood Christmas dreams were made of, only it’s really real, and now you can finally play with all of it!
 Er … your kid can play with all of it.
 Even those modernized versions of your old favorite Christmas presents are totally for them and not you.
 But, they still have to give old dad a turn, right?

 The click-click-click 3D View-Master of your youth is now a sleek, safe-for-kids-to-drop, Google Cardboard-compatible virtual reality headset that holds any 6-inch (or smaller) smartphone.
 This starter kit allows them to experience life as a National Geographic wildlife documentarian, a spacewalking astronaut, or world explorer in stunning, 360-degree realism.
 It’s almost enough to convince them it’s as good as a real vacation.
 “See, kids?
 It’s virtually the same thing!
 Get it?”